mkonicek/coding-time/content/blog/tech-lead-guide/index.md

 The chart above shows that your emotions should not swing too much over time.
 Yes, the chart is about emotions.
 Everyone on the team—including yourself—have emotions.
 You must pay attention to them.

 This area happens to have some overlap with engineering management.
-As a tech lead you won’t be directly managing the people on your team but you will have to start thinking about how people are feeling.
-Understanding how people feel is one of the many responsiblities of a manager.
+As a tech lead you won’t be directly managing people but you will have to start thinking about how people feel.
+Understanding how people feel is one of the many responsibilities of a manager.
 Being a tech lead is therefore lightweight training for management.

 ---